Distance: 6.5 km linear

 Location: Paradise, MI

 I went along with the Saulteaux Voyageur Trail Club on this hike.
 This outing was extra-nice because the hike leader had pre-arranged for the hike to be guided by the park naturalist –and because there was some good food to look forward to at the end of the hike!
 It was fantastic to have the park naturalist Theresa along.
 She was so pleasant and full of great stories and interesting information about the park and the area.

-The River Trail of Tahquamenon Falls State Park takes you by two waterfalls and an old growth forest as it follows the Tahquamenon River.?
-Tahquamenon State park is the second-largest park in Michigan and the Upper Falls are possibly Michigan’s most famous waterfalls, but the Lower Falls are worth the trip too.?
-From Paradise Michigan, the Lower Falls entrance is 16 km west on M-123.?
-Park at the Lower Falls –there is a day use fee to be paid.?
+The River Trail of Tahquamenon Falls State Park takes you by two waterfalls and an old-growth forest as it follows the Tahquamenon River.
+The Upper Falls are 50 feet high and over 200 feet wide.
+Tahquamenon State Park is the second-largest park in Michigan and the Upper Falls are possibly Michigan’s most famous waterfalls, but the Lower Falls are worth the trip too.
+From Paradise Michigan, the Lower Falls entrance is 16 km west on M-123.
+Park at the Lower Falls –there is a day-use fee to be paid.
 This hike is linear, so it would be wise to bring two vehicles and leave one at the Upper Falls parking lot before starting your hike, or you could arrange for the shuttle to drop you off at the Lower Falls.